sign ordinance

 -

-Commissioners discussed a possible ordinance amendment to regulate new billboards by requiring a zoning variance, while allowing existing billboards to remain.
+Commissioners discussed a possible ordinance amendment to regulate new billboard signage by requiring a zoning variance, while allowing existing billboards to remain.

-The billboard discussion included traditional versus electronic billboards and sign size, with mixed views expressed about billboards versus limiting them.
+The billboard discussion included differences between traditional and electronic billboards and sign size, with mixed views about billboards versus limiting them.

 Staff were expected to research billboard-regulation options and bring the topic back for further consideration.